AdedamolaXL/web3-community-outreach/README.md

   * Partner with other communities, DAOs, cultural institutions
   *
  On Chain message system for contacting NFT/Ticket holders

+#### Investments DAO
+The Investment DAO is the final phase in our roll-out services and it's expected outcome of an income-generating community in the marketplace that have fostered camaraderie,collaboration and community building.
+At this stage member-patrons can pool their resources together and use it to invest in specific socio-political caus and projects that have been identified to be fitting with the community ethos.

+**Problem Statement**: Building a DAO focused on art investements

+**Solutions**:
+Community members as patrons form an investment group (DA0).
+Investment pools is a way of bringing members resources to achieve the following goals:
+  * jointly acquire artworks
+  * sponsor specific projects
+  * participate in the speeculative art market
+  * invest profits from art-sales in liquidity pools designed to pay back members through automatic payouts. because the web3 space is highly monetary-driven, we want a situation where our members are exposed to the nitty-gritty of the investment game, not just around NFTs but into the world of DEFI where the usecase before DAO resources can be better explored.
+We want to create a DAO in which NFT (ART) creators generally can pool their profits and invest in DEFI solutions and investment routes, serving as a solid passive-income/cash flow system for them.

+**Tezos Applications**:

 ### ACTIVITIES
 * Education
   - Online learning platform